emilysas/CV/README.md

 ### Programming

 I am equally comfortable in Ruby (Rails and Sinatra) or Javascript (Node.js), and am currently learning Angular.js and C#.Net.
-I carry out TDD and BDD, strive to follow the SOLID principles, and to keep my code as DRY as possible.
+I carry out TDD and BDD, and strive to follow the SOLID principles and to keep my code as DRY as possible.
 I believe that in following these principles I can help ensure that my code is TRUE (transferable, readable, usable and exemplery) and, more importantly, that it is easy to maintain and to change.

 * Working within a team to meet a client brief, I spent the final two weeks of Makers creating a Rails Application heavily reliant on a relational database and a complex and secure routing system: [One Day Experience](https://github.com/emilysas/One_Day_Experience_Prototype)
 * During a 2.5 day makeathon, I worked within a team to create an app that used the Twitter API to analyse current trends: [SmartTwits](https://github.com/emilysas/smart_twits)